samclane/samclane.github.io/_posts/2018-6-28-Python-Arduino-PyFirmata.md

 the code more self-explanatory, and closer to the original Sketch.

 Now, one of the nice things about Python is it's object-oriented design features.
 In order to encapsulate the functionality of the LEDMatrix, we're going to create an `LedMatrix` class.
-This lets us reuse the `LedMatrix` object in other projects.
+This lets us reuse the `LedMatrix` class in other projects.

 ```python
 class LedMatrix: